alexfacehead/EasyGPT-3.5/README.md

 `python EasyGPT-3.5.py` or `python3 EasyGPT-3.5.py` or whatever Python version you use.

+4. You may also now set the temperature, running the same command as above, but with the flag `--temperature=0.5` for example.
+A temperature is a range from 0 to 2.
+- `python3 main.py --temperature=0.1` may be useful for programming, for example, while creative writing may require a temperature from 0.3 to 1.
+The default is currently 0.33

 ## Usage on macOS

 1. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` if you have both Python 2 and Python 3 installed.